Uniaxial stress study of spin and charge stripes in La$_{1.875}$Ba$_{0.125}$CuO$_{4}$ by $^{139}$La NMR and $^{63}$Cu NQR: Acknowledgments

-The first term characterizes the reaction to the in-plane symmetric $\epsilon_{A_\text{1g,1}}$ stress determined to be negligible.
-The resulting \emph{calculated} hydrostatic suppression rate $\frac{\partial T_\text{SO}}{\partial p} = -\left(3.9 \pm 2.1 \right)$~K/GPa$^2$ fits nicely to the comprehensive $\mu$SR dataset shown in Fig.~\ref{fig:model_fit}.
-Data for higher pressures were omitted for clarity, but the analysis is anyway valid only until additional degrees of freedom start to contribute (e.g., interlayer coupling).
-It would be interesting to see how the uniaxial strain affects CO and how stress along [001] influences SO/CO.
-However, as such a study has various challenges, it is a topic for future work.\\ In summary, using $^{139}$La NMR relaxation time $T_1$, we present the first study of phase diagrams of stripe spin order (SO) and LTT structure onset in \LBCOc\ set by in-plane uniaxial stress ($\sigma$) in [100] and [110].
-While the SO is more robust than at $x = 0.115$ doping, for $H\parallel c$ $\sigma_{[110]}$ dramatically suppresses \tso\ and no change is found for $\sigma_{[100]}$, which limits the applicability of theoretical models.
-Moreover, $H\parallel [1\overline{1}0]$ stabilizes the spin order.
-Our results are understood as an interplay of symmetry-breaking terms driven by the spin orientation through a self-developed Landau free energy model, that simultaneously shows a good agreement with existing data on hydrostatic $\tso (p)$ dependence.\\ The authors acknowledge the support of the Croatian Science Foundation (Grant No. IP-2018-01-2970), DFG (Grant No. DI2538/1-1), Alexander von Humboldt Foundation (Grant No. 3.4-1022249-HRV-IP), and the project CeNIKS co-funded by the Croatian Government and the EU/ERDF - Competitiveness and Cohesion Operational Programme (Grant No. KK.01.1.1.02.0013).
-The work at BNL was supported by the US Department of Energy, Oﬃce of Basic Energy Sciences, contract No. DOE-SC0012704.
+The authors acknowledge the help of Christian Blum and Dina Bieberstein in preparing the samples, Sebastian Gass for SQUID measurements, and Markus H\"ucker and Ivan Kup\v ci\'c for valuable discussions.
+The work was supported by the Croatian Science Foundation (Grant No. IP-2018-01-2970), DFG (Grant No. DI2538/1-1), Alexander von Humboldt Foundation (Grant No. 3.4-1022249-HRV-IP), and the project CeNIKS co-funded by the Croatian Government and the EU/ERDF - Competitiveness and Cohesion Operational Programme (Grant No. KK.01.1.1.02.0013).
+The work at BNL was supported by the US Department of Energy, Oﬃce of Basic Energy Sciences, contract No. DE-SC0012704.
 C.W.H. acknowledges support from DFG; TRR 288 - 422213477 (project A10).

-\subsection{SUPPLEMENTARY NOTE 1: Technical details of the measurement setup}
+\section{APPENDIX A: Technical details of the measurement setup}